The Energy & Environmental Research Center (EERC) is recognized as one of the world's

 to protect and clean our air, water, and soil.

-The EERC is a high-tech, nonprofit branch of the University of North Dakota (UND).
+The EERC is a high-tech, nonprofit division of the University of North Dakota (UND).

 The EERC operates like a business; conducts research, development, demonstration,

 and commercialization activities; and is dedicated to moving promising technologies

 out of the laboratory and into the commercial marketplace.

 The EERC is focused on solving the energy and environmental challenges that the

 world faces today and tomorrow.
 The solution to each challenge brings with it the

 need for specialized capabilities, facilities, and expertise.
 One of the EERC’s

 strengths is its ability to approach a problem from a multidisciplinary angle, employing